jerryschen31/tabooo/README.md

 Prototype implementation of Tabooo card game with video chat.

-Built using VueJS and socket.io
+Built in Javascript using VueJS and socket.io